 Joubert, who took control of the Super 14 and Currie Cup finals recently, is an IRB panel referee and as such needs to be in peak condition to maintain his standing as one of the best in the game.
 He chatted to Total Rugby recently to show off his new device that monitors every aspect of his training and matchday performances.

 Gone are the days when Test referees are overweight, experienced men who doddle along in the hope of keeping up with play.
-The top professional refs are now younger, fitter, and more in tune with the game than ever before, thanks in part to the equipment they now have access to.
+The top professional refs are now younger, fitter, and more in tune with the game than ever before.

 Its perhaps ironic though that as this type of technology develops and improves, we the fans are also getting closer to the action with big screens in the stadiums, fantastic TV and online coverage, and replays of every single controversial decision.

 Referees will always take a lot of flak because of that, but being the fittest they can be certainly puts them in the best possible position to make sure those 50-50 calls go the right way.

 Posted at 3:42 pm | 24 comments